feihong/shuangpin-flashcards/README.md

 Choose Sogou for Shuangpin keyboard layout, since it's supported on both iOS and Mac.
 [Apple docs](https://support.apple.com/guide/chinese-input-method/view-shuangpin-keyboard-layouts-on-mac-cimc29a772a9/mac) include an image of what Sogou looks like.
+For syllables that that aren't mapped to two keys, you must type o in front, e.g. oa -> a, oe -> e, etc.

 Important terminology: